Ranked #253 car in the UK · MPV · 98 units sold last year

 The short version

-The Nissan Note loses value faster than most cars and costs about average to run.
-Its MOT-based reliability is average, 61 out of 100, ahead of 12% of the cars we track.
-On three-year value retention it ranks better than 27% of models.
+The Nissan Note loses value faster than most cars.
+Its MOT-based reliability is good — an MOT score of 70/100, ahead of 26% of the cars we track.
+On three-year value retention it ranks better than 32% of models.
 The main things to check on a used one are the suspension.

 Pick your version